Ukrainian minister says Russia blocking access to medicines

 But Liashko said the secondary effects were far more severe.

 “When roads and bridges have been damaged in areas now controlled by the Ukrainian forces… it is difficult to get someone who had a heart attack or a stroke to the hospital,” he said.
 “Sometimes, we can’t make it in time, the ambulance can’t get there in time.
 That’s why war causes many more casualties (than those killed in the fighting).
-It’s a number that cannot be calculated.” ___ Full coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine ___ Follow Gatopoulos at https://twitter.com/dgatopoulos and Arhirova at https://twitter.com/h_arhirova
+It’s a number that cannot be calculated.”